- Interview by

-“In Cape Town there’s 800,000 plus / A large population we’re starting a nation / … half of the Cape is Arabian,” raps Youngsta CPT (government name: Riyadh Roberts) on his new single, “Arabian Gang$ter.”
-The rapper is one of a new generation of South African creatives of Muslim background who interact matter-of-factly with their social identity.
+On his single, “Arabian Gang$ter,” Youngsta CPT (government name: Riyadh Roberts) raps: “In Cape Town there’s 800,000 plus / A large population we’re starting a nation / … half of the Cape is Arabian.”
+The rapper forms part of a generation of South African creatives of Muslim background who interact matter-of-factly with their social identity.
 They don’t foreground or explain what it is like to Muslim in South Africa; it is part of the background of their lives.
-Like the poet and literary scholar Gabeba Baderoon (who happened to have written a book about Islam’s history in South Africa from the advent of colonialism, through slavery), the poet and writer Rustum Kozain, or the writer Nadia Davids.
+In a previous generation, they included the poet and literary scholar Gabeba Baderoon (who happened to have written a book about Islam’s history in South Africa from the advent of colonialism, through slavery) and the poet and writer Rustum Kozain.

 The novel takes place during late Apartheid and in the final period of “constitutional negotiations,” a period of intense politicization.
 Why write a novel about this period?